Spray foam insulation and other blown in insulation types

 Other types of blown in insulation

 Fiberglass and cellulose are also common types of blown in insulation, and are sometimes cheaper than spray foam insulation.
 Cellulose is a popular option, as it is often thought of as more environmentally friendly than other options because it comes from recycled newsprint and cardboard which have been sprayed with a fire retardant.
 Fiberglass is effective at preventing moisture buildup in your insulation system, but installation can sometimes disperse loose fiberglass particles throughout your home or facility.
+An experienced insulation installer will know how to combat settling and other drawbacks of blown in insulation through proper installation technique.

 The importance of choosing a skilled installer